kbenoit/LIWCalike/README.md

 LIWCalike: an R implementation of the Linguistic Inquiry and Word Count
 -----------------------------------------------------------------------

 Built on the quanteda package for text analysis, LIWCalikes provides a simple interface to the analysis of text by counting words and other textual features, including the application of a dictionary to produce a tabular report of percentages.
 This provides similar functionality to the LIWC stand-alone software.

-The user must a dictionary, which can include one of the custom LIWC dictionaries if these have been purchased from <http://liwc.wpengine.com>, or any other dictionary supplied by the user.
+The user must supply a dictionary, which can include one of the custom LIWC dictionaries if these have been purchased from <http://liwc.wpengine.com>, or any other dictionary supplied by the user.
+The `dictionary()` constructor of the **quanteda** package, on which **LIWCalike** is built, can read both LIWC and Wordstat-formatted dictionary files, or you can use it to create a dictionary from an R list object (a named list of character vectors, where each character vector is a set of dictionary match patterns and its associated name is the dictionary key).

 ### Differences from the LIWC standalone software